Abdul Majid Talukdar

-Abdul Majid Talukdar is a Bangladesh Nationalist Party politician and the former Member of Parliament of Bogra-3.
-His son, Abdul Momen Talukder, was also elected to Parliament from Bogra-3.
+Abdul Majid Talukdar is a Bangladesh Nationalist Party politician and a former member of parliament for Bogra-3.
+His son, Abdul Momen Talukder, was also elected to parliament from Bogra-3.

-Career
+Biography

+Abdul Majid Talukdar was born on 24 April 1920 in Kalaikuri village of what is now Adamdighi Upazila, Bogra District, Bangladesh.

 Talukdar was elected to parliament from Bogra-3 as a Bangladesh Nationalist Party candidate in 1979, 1991, and 1996.